Skip to content

 Shorthand has also proven to be useful in many lines of work.
 Personal assistants and secretaries use for it for minute taking, while journalists use it when documenting a news story.
 Court reporters use it when typing on a stenotype machine.
 Stenographers, who transcribe letters and documents, are often employed in law offices.

-Shorthand is helpful for taking down all important details when getting instructions from your boss or conveying a phone message.
-Often, voice-recognition software makes mistakes, especially if someone gets words mixed up or names wrong.
+Shorthand is helpful for writing down all important details when getting instructions from your boss or conveying a phone message.
+Voice-recognition software often makes mistakes, especially if someone gets words mixed up or names wrong.
 A person using shorthand can identify and rectify such mistakes.

 Shorthand also provides personal benefits such as improving your listening, summarizing, and memory skills.
 It is also good for your CV, as it shows you have commitment to learning a new skill.
 Overall, shorthand reduces the time you spend on writing, and the time that you save can be utilized for other tasks.